kamaldeen91/qsp-modeling-with-python/README.md

 PS: Very little comments are provided in the codes and that is the reseaon I have (1) explain each folder and .py files here (2) attached a pdf file indicating the same thing: pqsp-CodeManual (3) made a short introductory video of the code - .

-For more details on QSP pharmacokinetic-pharmacodynamic (PK/PD) modeling (history, formulation and analytic solutions), see (1)
-(2)
-(3)

 ### General overview - pqsp-CodeMaunal

 To run a pharmacokinetic model of your choice, go to the folder PharmacokineticModeling and provide the ODE model formulation and parameter values using the format provided in

 #### pk_model_and_par.py

 Notice that the model function (def my_model) and the parameter values is named (def model_parameters).
 Do not change this as the model and paraemeters are called in

 #### pk_model_simulation.py -- where all model analysis is carried out.

 In pk_model_simulation.py, the model you have provided can be simulated for single dose (def single_dose_simulation), multiple dose (def multi_dose_simulation) and multiple dose with delay (def multi_dose_sim_delay) - nice!